 - Encouraging preventive care and wellness programs to avert illness and improve the health of those already diagnosed with a disease.

 - Tracking patient outcomes (measured by complications, readmissions, and mortality) to link therapies and policies to efficacy, which affects reimbursement rates from third-party payers.

 Quality assurance professionals, whether compliance specialists or QA managers or coordinators, need a broad range of skills to manage quality in the complex healthcare environment.
 Success requires deep knowledge of healthcare laws and regulations, institutional rules, personnel management, and medical records management as well as healthcare operations.
 It also requires a few years of experience in the healthcare field.

 Because a robust quality assurance program uses a variety of data and resources, QA managers also must be adept at integrating data and identifying the most-relevant elements.
 They must also be able to communicate findings clearly in discussions, as well as through detailed analytical reports.

 Healthcare is entering one of its most dynamic eras, as new regulations and new therapies change the very nature of the profession.
-If you are interested in this exciting field, contact Utica College to learn about its online Health Care MBA.
+If you are interested in this exciting field, contact Utica University to learn about its online Health Care MBA.

 On This Page